zpxp/channel-event/README.md

 # channel-event

-A simple and highly extensible javascript event channel library that can run generator functions, which allows async data flows and simplifies cross component communication.
+A simple and highly extensible javascript event channel and control flow library.
+It can run generator functions, which allows async data flows, simplifies cross component communication and hoists control flows to the parent scope.
+This allows creating highly modular and decoupled architectures.

-Events are scoped to hub instances which means that the scale of the event channels can be controlled and event collisions are non existant.
-This means easy debugging.
+Events are scoped to hub instances which means that the scale of the event channels can be controlled and event collisions are non existent.
+This makes for easy debugging.

 ![Bundlephobia gzip + minified](https://badgen.net/bundlephobia/minzip/channel-event)

-Typescript typings are built in, however it will still work in vanila javascript
+Typescript typings are built in, however it will still work in vanilla javascript

 ### Installation